Trading Partner Portal: Honduras

 Trade Overview

-The United States is not only one of the top export destinations for Honduran goods, but it is also one of the top sources of products for goods imported into Honduras.
-In 2022, the United States exported over $8.13 billion of goods into Honduras; over $2.18 billion was petroleum and coal products.
-Other exports into Honduras included textiles and fabrics, processed food, other special classification provisions, and agricultural products.
-The same year, the US imported $6.07 billion worth of goods from Honduras.
-A majority of those goods were apparel manufacturing products totaling over $3.3 billion dollars.
-Honduras also provides key imports of transportation equipment and agricultural products.
-US Department of Commerce
+The United States is not only one of the top export destinations for Honduran goods, but it is also one of the top sources of products for goods imported from Honduras.
+Two-way trade between both countries was $12.63 billion in 2024.
+The United States exported over $7.10 billion of goods into Honduras; over $2.07 billion was petroleum and coal products.
+Other exports into Honduras included textiles and fabrics ($997 million), processed food ($663 million), agricultural products ($587 million), and other special classification provisions ($438 million).

 Preliminary Overview of the Economies of Latin America and the Caribbean